jj1bdx/freebsd-dev-trng/README.md

 the given bits, which is a common practice for accepting TRNG sequences in the FreeBSD crypto device drivers.

-# rndtest(4) strongly recommended

-Compiling rndtest(4) in the kernel is strongly recommended to ensure the quality of feeding.
-The compilation option `-DRNDTEST` in `Makefile.trngdev` is set as default.

-When rndtest(4) is not in use, the entropy source is currently indicated as `RANDOM_NET_ETHER`.
+The entropy source provided by `/dev/trng` is currently indicated as `RANDOM_NET_ETHER`.
 Set `sysctl kern.random.sys.harvest.ethernet=1` to enable harvesting from the Ethernet traffic.
 See random(4) for the details.

 ## Version

+* 14-NOV-2016: 0.5.0 (FreeBSD 11 or later only, remove rndtest(4) support)
 * 10-JUL-2016: 0.4.0 (Preliminary fix for FreeBSD 11)
 * 10-OCT-2015: 0.3.3 (Use SHA512 hash for 1:8 compression as default)
 * 7-OCT-2015: 0.3.2 (Make feedtrng to discard the first block from tty)